Student Reassignment

 Option 2: Buy/Build/Lease

-Reassignment requests based on contracts to build, buy or lease a home in a different school attendance area are accepted and processed after July 1st.
+Reassignment requests based on contracts to build, buy or lease a home in a different school attendance area are accepted and processed as follows:

-For the 2024-2025 school year, the first day of attendance is scheduled to be August 26, 2024 and 90 calendar days later will be November 24, 2024.
-Regardless of building delays, the student must be living in the new home by November 24, 2024 (or 90 calendar days from their first day of attendance).
+Regardless of building, settlement, or lease start date delays, the student must be physically residing in the new home by November 22, 2026 (or 90 calendar days from their first day of attendance).

 Required documentation:

-• All documentation submitted (e.g., contract of sale; letter from builder) must support moving into a new home within 90 calendar days of the first day of attendance.
+All documentation must verify that you will move into the new home within 90 calendar days of the student’s first day of attendance.

-• Please scan and email all documentation to residency@hcpss.org.
+Please scan and email all supporting documentation as a PDF to residency@hcpss.org.

 Transportation